developergovindgupta/multirangeslider/ReadMe.md

-	    onbarclick : null, // eventHandlerFunction trigger when control's bar clicked. oninput : null, // eventHandlerFunction trigger when control's value change by user. onchange : null, // eventHandlerFunction trigger when control's value change by user or JavaScript. onslidestart : null // eventHandlerFunction trigger when thumb is start sliding by user. onslide : null // eventHandlerFunction triggers continuously till the thumb is sliding by user. also trigger when user click on bar. onslideend : null // eventHandlerFunction trigger when thumb is stop sliding by user.
+	    onbarclick : null, // eventHandlerFunction trigger when control's bar clicked. oninput : null, // eventHandlerFunction trigger when control's value change by user. onchange : null, // eventHandlerFunction trigger when control's value change by user or JavaScript. onslidestart : null, // eventHandlerFunction trigger when thumb is start sliding by user. onslide : null, // eventHandlerFunction triggers continuously till the thumb is sliding by user. also trigger when user click on bar. onslideend : null // eventHandlerFunction trigger when thumb is stop sliding by user.
     }